-- · the rectified left and right camera images in full resolution as .png files, - an image parameter file corresponding to the left image containing the camera matrix, image dimensions, exposure time, gain value and the stereo baseline, - the disparity, error and confidence images in the resolution corresponding to the currently chosen quality as .png files, - a disparity parameter file corresponding to the disparity image containing the camera matrix, image dimensions, exposure time, gain value and the stereo baseline, and information about the disparity values (i.e. invalid values, scale, offset), - the current IMU readings as imu.csv file, - a pipeline_status.json file containing information about all 3D-camera, detection and configuration nodes running on the rc_visard, - a backup.json file containing the settings of the rc_visard including grippers, load carriers and regions of interest,

-• a system_info.json file containing system information about the rc_visard.
+- · the rectified left and right camera images in full resolution as .png files, - an image parameter file corresponding to the left image containing the camera matrix, image dimensions, exposure time, gain value and the stereo baseline, - the disparity, error and confidence images in the resolution corresponding to the currently chosen quality as .png files, - a disparity parameter file corresponding to the disparity image containing the camera matrix, image dimensions, exposure time, gain value and the stereo baseline, and information about the disparity values (i.e. invalid values, scale, offset), - · the current IMU readings as imu.csv file, if available, - a pipeline_status.json file containing information about all modules running inside the pipelines on the rc_cube, - a backup.json file containing the settings of the rc_cube including grippers, load carriers and regions of interest, - a system_info.json file containing system information about the rc_cube.